kevinOlivet/BasicMainApp/README.md

 # BasicMainApp

+This base project is found here: https://github.com/kevinOlivet/BasicMainApp/tree/feature-transbank It is modified to serve as the base for a test module for Transbank consuming IMBD

+## Example

+Clone the pod from here: https://github.com/kevinOlivet/BasicMainApp/tree/feature-transbank

+and run `pod install` from the BasicMainApp directory first.

+## Author

+kevinOlivet, kevinolivet@yahoo.com

+## License

+This project is available under the MIT license.
+See the LICENSE file for more info.

+## Features
 BasicMainApp is the basic and public core project for a modular app.

 Here are the outstanding features of BasicMainApp: